On-Campus from Off-Campus

 Through the Remote Desktop window all programs, files, and icons are available for use without actually downloading data away from campus.

-USERNAME: Your Morningside username
+Username: Your regular Morningside username

 Data Security Policy